Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Numerical Results

 \emph{Scalability.} Finally, we prove the scalability performance of the proposed clustering algorithms.
-To do so, Fig.~\ref{fig:minconfvsN} depicts the average minimum number of \ac{irs} configurations $Z_{\rm min}$ needed to achieve 80\% of the maximum achievable sum capacity (``unclustered'' baseline) as a function of the number of \acp{ue} $K$ in the system.
+To do so, we first show the performance of capacity-based clustering as a function of the number of \acp{ue} in Figs~\ref{fig:sumcap_vs_ZK} and~\ref{fig:quantcap_vs_ZK}.
+In particular, we compare \ac{cwc} and \ac{icwc} with \ac{hc} as a function of the ratio $K/N$, for an unquantized $40$H$\times80$V \ac{irs}, $K = \{50, 100, 150\}$ \acp{ue}, and considering a \ac{plos} channel for the \ac{irs}-\acp{ue} links.
+The results are in line with the plots in Figs~\ref{fig:sumcap0bitlos} and \ref{fig:quantile0bitsplos}, which demonstrates the scalability of the proposed clustering techniques for different numbers of \acp{ue}.
+Finally, Fig.~\ref{fig:minconfvsN} depicts the average minimum number of \ac{irs} configurations $Z_{\rm min}$ needed to achieve 80\% of the maximum achievable sum capacity (``unclustered'' baseline) as a function of the number of \acp{ue} $K$ in the system.
 Notably, we observe that \ac{cwc} and \ac{oscbc} are confirmed to be the best algorithms to optimize the sum capacity, even for a limited number of \ac{irs} configurations.
 For example, both solutions achieve 80\% of the maximum sum capacity with less than half the number of configurations than in the ``unclustered'' deployment.
 Moreover, we recognize the same trends as in the previous results.
 Specifically, capacity-based clustering outperforms distance-based clustering and requires fewer \ac{irs} reconfigurations to maximize the sum capacity (up to $-37\%$ considering \ac{cwc} vs. \ac{kmed}).
 Furthermore, the gap increases as the number of \acp{ue} increases.